unicef/material-ui-currency-textfield/README.md

 ### Acknowledgements

-The majority of the source code of this repo was developed by (@sureshsevarthi)[http://gihub.com/sureshsevarthi]./
+The majority of the source code of this repo was developed by [@sureshsevarthi](http://gihub.com/sureshsevarthi).

-Also, this source code is based on <a href="https://github.com/mkg0/react-numeric">react-numeric</a>.
+Also, this source code is based on [react-numeric](https://github.com/mkg0/react-numeric).